jst-build/jst/doc/concepts/service-target-cache.md

-The (functional!) association of archive blob identifier to tree identifier of the unpacked archive is stored in the local build root and the respective tree is fixed in the `git` repository of the local build root in the same way as `just-mr` does it.
+The (functional!) association of archive blob identifier to tree identifier of the unpacked archive is stored in the local build root and the respective tree is fixed in the `git` repository of the local build root in the same way as `jst` does it.
 When answering such a request, that tree map is consulted first (so that those requests as well can be typically served from cache).